Renua-art/course_work/README.md

 ## Introduction
 ## This work was done to create a backend
+## The db.js file connects with the mongodb
 ## projecct done by renua copyright should be acknowledged